 There are a few ways you can donate your wedding dress to others.

-Firstly, you donate your dress to another woman via a charity like Wish for a Wedding where they help arrange a wedding day to remember.
+Firstly, you donate your dress to another woman via a charity like Wedding Wishing Well where they help arrange a wedding day to remember.

 This is specifically for people who have a terminal or life-shortening illness and have a low income or are in receipt of benefits.